chevere/docs/components/Writer.md

 # Writer

-A Writer is in charge of writing strings to some context and to retrieve the contents written.
-A Writer is a class implementing `Chevere\Interfaces\Writer\WriterInterface`.
+A Writer writes strings to some context.
+[WriterInterface](../reference/Chevere/Interfaces/Writer/WriterInterface.md) describe the interface for a component in charge of _writing_.

 ## Writers Container

-The class `Chevere\Componets\Writer\Writers` is a service container providing access to `out`, `error`, `debug` and `log` writers.
+[WritersInterface](../reference/Chevere/Interfaces/Writer/WritersInterface.md) describes a service container providing access to `out`, `error`, `debug` and `log` writers.

 > 🧔🏾 Writers are intended to be used for providing multi-channel output